Employee Assistance Programs (EAP)

 Employee Assistance Programs can also be utilized by employees who are under a great deal of emotional stress due to professional, marital, or family relationship discord.
 They may be coping with a serious health issue with a parent, have an out-of-control child at home, be facing overwhelming student loan debt, or just need to talk with a caring counselor about a personal problem.

 In many cases, the spouse or partner of the employee can obtain support from the EAP as well – to help sort things out so that the employee can experience a more positive work and personal life.
-Some EAPs also include access to free and low cost legal aid and referrals to attorneys who work with people in the community.
+Some EAPs also include access to free and low-cost legal aid and referrals to attorneys who work with people in the community.
 The EAP is a third party service that has many resources beyond what an employer can offer.
 This takes the burden off the employer and reduces risks.

-EAP is Not Health Insurance
+EAP Is Not Health Insurance

 It’s important to note that Employee Assistance Programs are not actual health insurance plans, nor do they provide financial support to employees.
 They cannot diagnose a health issue or replace real medical or psychological treatment.
 However, many EAPs offer nurse advice via toll-free hotlines for making important health decisions, or for getting information about mental health counseling or health services.
 Some programs may also be able to facilitate access to specialized care, such as for elder care services, respite care support, and even free medical clinics.

-How are EAPs Administered?
+How EAPs Are Administered

 EAPs are 100 percent paid for by employers and are most often operated through an agreement with a third-party administrator.
 This is critical because employees must feel comfortable speaking in confidence with a professional about their personal problems, without fear of losing their jobs or status at work.
 However, if the EAP offers access to medically-related support, such as mental health counseling or treatment for alcoholism/substance abuse, they are regulated by ERISA and subject to COBRA guidelines.

-As per the US Department of Labor and ACA guidelines, EAP programs, "are considered to be excepted benefits, but only if the program does not provide significant benefits in the nature of medical care or treatment."
+As per the U.S. Department of Labor and ACA guidelines, EAP programs, "are considered to be excepted benefits, but only if the program does not provide significant benefits in the nature of medical care or treatment."
 EAPs are not portable benefits, and they expire upon termination from the company benefits program.

 The overall purpose of any Employee Assistance Program is to ensure that employees are able to manage their daily lives and remain productive, even when faced with difficult life experiences.
 All employees should be advised about the EAP program and given instructions about how to access these benefits at no cost to them when they need support.
 Managers can and should refer employees to the EAP if they are unable to resolve the matter through on-the-job coaching and HR support.
 While the company may know that an employee has participated in the EAP, the employee’s information is private and never disclosed to the employer.

 EAP programs are part of a competitive benefits package and they can be highly beneficial in the workplace because they promote employee self-managed care, which can reduce health care costs for emergency room visits and expensive treatments for addictions and negative behaviors that go on too long.
-Employees are encouraged to take advantage of this no-cost benefit which is available any time of the year.
+Employees are encouraged to take advantage of this no-cost benefit which is available at any time of the year.